“Jesus answered and said: …”The Synoptic Gospels

 We need a better spirit than the one with which we were born, and this is what Jesus offers – His Holy Spirit – which is Jesus’ topic in the next chapter, which records another significant conversation.

 This is such a surprising doctrine that Jesus addressed the astonishment it creates: ‘Marvel not that I said, You must be born again.’John 3:7

 Why should human beings be surprised that we are not ‘the finished article’?
 Are they so self-opinionated that they think that they do not need to change?
 Human beings need to be born again by God’s Spirit to produce a better nature in us than the one with which we were born.
 It is common to hear people say, This is the way God made me.
 Rather, it is the way sin made you.

 Chapter 4 of John’s Gospel introduces us to another interesting and extended conversation.

-In chapter 3, John gives us Jesus’ conversation with a senior teacher among the Jewish Pharisees, and in chapter 4 we have Jesus’ conversation with an abused Samaritan woman misled by a competing religion Jn 4:10,13.
+In chapter 3, John gives us Jesus’ conversation with the senior teacher among the Jewish Pharisees, the professor of theology if you wish, and in chapter 4 we have Jesus’ conversation with an abused Samaritan woman misled by a competing religion Jn 4:10,13.
 These two areas – misinterpreting God’s revealed religion and setting up false religion in competition – are with us still.
-This is why we need to listen to Jesus Christ and get into His company by reading the Gospels for ourselves.
+This is why we need to listen to Jesus Christ, to appreciate and benefit from His company by reading the Gospels for ourselves.

 The intellectually proud remain unconvinced because they will not humble themselves to ask God in prayer to reveal Himself to them.
 Jesus will deal with this in Jn 6, where He tells the sceptical Jews not to consult each other Jn 6:43 but to ask Him.
 It is wise to ask for answers from those who can give us the answers.
 The woman of Samaria did so and received answers beyond her imagination.